-- A slightly higher rate of people being diagnosed with HIV in the Aboriginal and Torres Strait Islander community than for non-Indigenous people born in Australia
+- A rate of diagnosis among Aboriginal and Torres Strait Islander people that is more than double the rate of diagnosis among non-Indigenous people born in Australia

-- Higher rates of Aboriginal and Torres Strait Islander women being diagnosed with HIV than non-Indigenous women
+- Higher rates of HIV diagnosis occurring among Aboriginal and Torres Strait Islander women (3X) than among non-Indigenous women

 - Continuing high rates of HIV diagnosis for Aboriginal and Torres Strait Islander men who have sex with men.

-ATSIHAW is now a key annual event for raising our community’s awareness of HIV, for networking and for mobilising community action to bring down HIV rates in our community.
+ATSIHAW is now a key annual event for raising our communities’ awareness of HIV, for networking and for mobilising community action to bring down HIV rates in our communities.